-Sleep drives arteriole dilatations greater than awake behaviors.
-The intrinsic signal’s ROI encompasses a 1 mm diameter region of cortical tissue composed of arteries, veins, and the parenchyma’s small vessels.
-We also wanted to understand what the vasculature was doing during the different sleep states, particularly the arteriole component as it is heavily implicated in neurovascular coupling.
-The diameter of pial and penetrating arterioles was measured using two photon laser-scanning microscopy (2PLSM) through a thinned-skull window over the putative vibrissa barrels as described in IOS experiments.
-Cortical and hippocampal LFP were recorded in the contralateral hemisphere to the window, along with EMG, whisker and body motion (Fig. 3a).
-The arteriole response to periods of brief whisking lasting 2-5 seconds long is consistent with previous studies and offers a benchmark of arteriole diameter during typical volitional awake behaviors.
-In comparison to the awake state, arteriole diameter during NREM sleep follows a rhythmic dilation/constriction with peaks that can exceed even the longest whisking events (Sugg fig panel).
-During REM sleep, the arterioles slowly dilate over 10s of seconds and can achieve peaks in excess of 50% of the baseline diameter during periods of awake rest.
+Sleep drives arteriole dilatations much larger than those seen in the awake brain.

+The intrinsic signal contains contributions from arteries, veins, and capillaries (CITE Huo 2015a and b; Zhang 2019), so to better understand how arterioles changes contribute to the signal, we used two photon microscopy from single vessels (Fig 3 A).
+We recorded hippocampal and cortical LFP contralateral to the imaging window.
+Two-photon imaging in awake mice has shown that sensory stimulation and locomotion drive dilations of arteries of approximately 20% (CITE Drew 2011; Huo 2015) and whisking drives dilations of ~5-10 % (Drew/Kleinfeld NEURON review).
+We observed a similar 5-10% dilation with spontaneous whisking events (Fig 3B).
+In comparison to the awake state, arteriole diameter during NREM sleep follows a rhythmic dilation/constriction with peaks that can exceed even the longest whisking events (Supp fig X).
+During REM sleep, the arterioles slowly dilate over tens of seconds, and can reach peak dilations in excess of 50% of the baseline diameter during periods of awake rest.
+The dilation amplitudes during NREM and REM sleep dwarf those seen in the awake animals.

+<Need some discussion of # of pial and penetrating arterioles, example of penetrating arteriole in

 Changes in hemodynamics are consistent with transitions between arousal-states.

-To fully demonstrate the magnitude and consistency of hemodynamic changes during sleep, we focused on the transitions between arousal-states.
-Using periods of time with 30 seconds of one arousal-state that transitions directly into 30 seconds of another, we can pull out at the average transition across all animals to emphasize the changes during each transition.
-The transition from the awake state into NREM (Fig. 4a) shows an increase in total hemoglobin from the ~0 normalized baseline up to 30 uM over the course of 30 seconds.
-During this time, the EMG power dips from ~0 normalized baseline down to -0.5 as the muscles become more relaxed.
+To quantify the dynamics of sleep-related changes in blood volume and arterial diameter, we looked at the dynamics of these signals, as well as LFP and EMG signals, aligned to the arousal state change (Fig. 4).
+We used transitions between two arousal states where time in each arousal state was at least 30 seconds.
+Without confounding factors (such as sleep deprivation, illness, certain medication), mammals will typically progress through the Awake-NREM-REM-Awake pattern of the sleep cycle, even if the awake periods between the end of a REM event and the initiation of the next NREM period are very brief.
+The transition from the awake state into NREM (Fig. 4a) shows an increase in total hemoglobin from the baseline of 0µM Hbt in the awake resting state up to 30 µM over the course of 30 seconds.
+During this time, the EMG power decreases with similar temporal dynamics.
 The LFP power in the barrel cortex shows increased power in the delta-band power [1-4 Hz] of around 300%.
-The transition from NREM into the awake state (Fig. 4b) is largely a mirrored version of 4a, where the values all quickly return to baseline as the animal wakes up.
-The transition from NREM to REM (Fig. 4c) shows a slow increase in total hemoglobin from 45 µM up to 70 µM + as the increase can take several minutes to peak.
-The muscles become atonic as the EMG power dips even further down.
+The transition from NREM into the awake state (Fig. 4b) is largely a temporally reversed version of the awake to NREM transition, where Hbt, LFP and EMG signals all quickly return to baseline values as the animal wakes up.
+The transition from NREM to REM (Fig. 4c) shows a slow increase in total hemoglobin from 45 µM up to 75 µM, and this increase can take several minutes to peak.
+The muscles become atonic and the EMG power decreases even more.
 The LFP in the hippocampus theta-band power [4-10 Hz] increases by around 300%.
-The transition from REM into the awake state (Fig. 4d) is the largest in terms of total hemoglobin and EMG power, as the large dilations seen during REM decrease rapidly and the muscles spring back to activity as the animal wakes up.
-The transitions from awake to REM as well as REM to NREM are possible, but are much less common and do not occur enough in the data to characterize.
-Pending no confounding factors (sleep deprivation, illness, certain medication) mammals will typically progress through the Awake-NREM-REM-Awake pattern of the sleep cycle, even if the awake periods between the end of a REM event and the initiation of the next NREM period are very brief.
-On the arteriole side, vessels transitioning from NREM to REM will on average go from about 20% dilation up to 40% after a minute (Fig. 4e) and decrease back to baseline upon waking up from REM (Fig. 4f).
+The transition from REM into the awake state (Fig. 4d) is the largest in terms of total hemoglobin change, as the large blood volume increase seen during REM rapidly reverses (within seconds) as the animal wakes up.
+Transitions from awake to REM as well as REM to NREM are possible, but are much less common, and did not occur often enough to quantify reliably.
+At the level of single arterioles, during the transition from NREM to REM will on average go from about 20% dilation up to 40% after a minute (Fig. 4e) and decrease back to baseline upon waking up from REM (Fig. 4f).